Different Working Hours Arrangements: A Simple Overview

 There are many different variants to the structures and amounts of time that employees spend working for organizations.
-These variations are designed to serve both the needs of the organizations (such as cost reduction / flexibility) and the needs of individuals (such as flexibility or alignment around existing commitments).
-They can be very helpful for both organizations and individuals, but they can also be detrimental to both.
+These variations are designed to serve both the needs of the organizations and the needs of individuals.
+Organizations can benefit from things like cost reduction and flexibility.
+Individuals can benefit from flexibility or alignment around existing commitments.
+These types of arrangements can be very helpful for both organizations and individuals, but they can also be detrimental.

-We consider some of the more common variations of working hours below, and consider the overarching topic of agile working elsewhere in this website.
+We consider some of the more common variations of working hours below.
+We also consider the overarching topic of agile working elsewhere in this website.

 Under flexible working hours agreements employees work a set number of agreed hours each week, but chose when they work those hours.
-This gives the employee flexibility to schedule their time to meet their broader commitments, while providing employers with certainty over labor supply and making them potentially more attractive as an employer.
+This gives the employee flexibility to schedule their time to meet their broader commitments.
+It also provides employers with certainty over labor supply, while also potentially making them more attractive as an employer.

 Under reduced working hours agreements, employees work fewer than full time hours, but work them in an agreed, committed time frame.
 These are basically part time jobs.
 They offer individuals who only want to work on a reduced time basis the opportunity for secure employment, while providing employers with a guaranteed set of worked hours.
 Offering reduced hours contracts may help employers access new pools of talent.

-Under compressed working hours contracts employees work a full time number of hours, but do so over a reduced number of days.
+Under compressed working hours contracts employees work a full time number of hours.
+However, they do so over a reduced number of days.
 For example, instead of working 40 hours between 9-5 from Monday to Friday, an employee may work 40 hours between 8-6 from Monday to Thursday.

-Compressed working hours help employees manage their work around other commitments while ensuring that employers have a committed number of labor hours.
+Compressed working hours help employees manage their work around other commitments.
+They also ensure that employers have a committed number of labor hours.
 However, compressed hours can be divisive in organizations if other individuals regularly work unpaid overtime.

-For example, if I work two hours extra every day so work 8-6, Monday to Friday for a full time wage and my co-worker works 8-6 Monday to Thursday for a full time wage, I’ll quickly become resentful.
+For example, if I work two hours extra every day, for example 8-6, Monday to Friday for a full time wage, and my co-worker works 8-6 Monday to Thursday for a full time wage, I’ll quickly become resentful.

 Under total hours contracts an employee will be committed to delivering a certain total number of hours over the course of a year, quarter or month.
-They will then be able to schedule those hours at their discretion so as to manage their time effectively around longer commitments.
+They will then be able to schedule those hours at their discretion.
+This will let them manage their time effectively around longer commitments.

-For example, a student working in a call center may be committed to working 1500 hours over the course of the year, and may concentrate those hours into their holiday periods, work part time in term time and not work at all over their exam periods.
+For example, a student working in a call center may be committed to working 1500 hours over a year.
+They may concentrate those hours into their holiday periods, work part time in term time and not work at all over their exam periods.